ageev/SmartHome/SynologyNAS/README.md

 ## Sonoff Zigbee 3.0 Dongle Plus
 1. get your CPU architecture.
 Run ```uname -a``` and note the CPU codename.
 Example: ```Linux DS218 4.4.180+ #42218 SMP Mon Oct 18 19:17:56 CST 2021 x86_64 GNU/Linux synology_apollolake_218+``` -> apollolake

 2. add a task to the Scheduler.
-Run at startup as a root
+Adjust the URL to match the CPU architecture.
+Run at boot-up as a root
 ```bash
 if [ ! -f /lib/modules/cp210x.ko ]; then
     cd /lib/modules